ThomasCarey4/My-Digital-Garden/src/site/notes/Leeds University/Computer Science/Compulsory Modules/Professional Computing/CW2 - Technical Report/Report Structure.md

     - Analyse and interpret the results obtained from the research on AI in smart homes.
     - Discuss the implications of AI integration in smart homes, including benefits, challenges, ethical considerations, and its future impact.
     - Compare and contrast different viewpoints, providing a critical assessment based on the evidence presented.

+---

+1. **Title**: Choose a precise and informative title.
+For example, “The Impact of Artificial Intelligence on Smart Home Technology”.
+2. **Abstract**: Write a brief summary of your report.
+It should cover the purpose of the report, the methods used, the main findings, and the conclusions.
+3. **Introduction**: Introduce the topic of AI in smart homes.
+Explain why this topic is important and what impact it has on digital society and the digital economy.
+You can also state the objectives of your report here.
+4. **Methods (Procedure)**: Describe how you conducted your research.
+Mention the resources you used, such as academic articles, web resources, and any software tools (like ChatGPT).
+5. **Results (Findings)**: Present the information you found during your research.
+Discuss the current state of AI in smart homes, its benefits, and its potential future developments.
+Use evidence from your research to support your points.
+Remember to cite your sources.
+6. **Discussion (Conclusions and Recommendations)**: Analyse your findings.
+Discuss the implications of AI in smart homes for society and the digital economy.
+You can also mention any limitations or challenges.
+Finally, provide recommendations based on your conclusions.
+7. **References/Bibliography**: List all the sources you cited in your report.
+Make sure to follow the referencing style preferred by your university.
+8. **Appendices**: Include any additional information or data that supports your report but is too detailed for the main text.